-The first step in increasing your dogs focus is to have them offer it willingly.
-With your clicker and/or yummy treats in hand make some sort of noise to get your dogs attention.
+The first step in increasing your dogs impulse control is to have them offer you their focus willingly.
+With your clicker and yummy treat in hand make some sort of noise to get your dogs attention.
 As soon as he looks at your click and drop a treat for him.

 After he’s had that first treat he’ll make his next choice — either to look back up at you, or to explore everything else around him.
 Once he decides to look back up at you click and reward again — don’t be afraid to show him how proud you are with lots of praise.

-You don’t need a verbal cue for this (although some people do teach a “look at me” cue).
+To keep it simple I like to use “look at me” as my verbal cue to my dog.
+It lets her know that paying attention to me will be rewarded.
 What you’re looking for is your dogs willingness to stop, look at you, and wait patiently before proceeding.
 When you build on this behavior your dog is not only learning to focus more on you because you’re the bearer or all good and exiting things – you’re also teaching him impulse control.